dtoraelek/musikcube/README.md

 be sure to also read through a [the user guide](https://github.com/clangen/musikcube/wiki/user-guide), which describes app's navigation paradigm and lists all the default keyboard shortcuts.

 Building from source on Linux is a breeze!
-Just run this snippet of code, or use the install-linux.sh script included.
+Just use the install-linux.sh script included.
 Just don't foget to chmod +x the file as root!

-    cd musikcube
-    git submodule init; git submodule update #fixes asio bug from user clangen cmake -G "Unix Makefiles" .
-    make
-    sudo make install
-    musikcube

 # screenshots